 Coincidentally, the same year that the Safari was released was the first year that the fourth generation Nissan Patrol was unveiled.
 By this time, the Patrol was known as a well-rounded and reliable full-size SUV all around the world.
 The Safari was sold only in Japan and in the Philippines as the Patrol Safari.

 Walkaround of a JDM Nissan Safari imported to the USA:

-This buyers guide is intended to give you a more in depth look at the Safari and what makes it stand out from the Nissan Patrol.
-We here at JDMBuySell.com, have complied a lot of information to give you the most comprehensive buyers guide on this unique SUV.
+This buyer’s guide is intended to give you a more in-depth look at the Safari and what makes it stand out from the Nissan Patrol.
+We here at JDMBuySell.com, have compiled a lot of information to give you the most comprehensive buyers guide on this unique SUV.

 Pros and Cons

 - Simple, yet functional interior

 - You won’t see many on the road

 - Some features of from the Patrol were not available on the Safari